SchlossLab/mikropml-snakemake-workflow/README.md

 ## Usage

 Full usage instructions recommended by snakemake are [here](https://snakemake.github.io/snakemake-workflow-catalog/?usage=SchlossLab/mikropml-snakemake-workflow).
-This method uses `snakedeploy` to obtain this workflow.
+Snakemake recommends using `snakedeploy` to use this workflow as a module.

+Alternatively, you can use download the workflow and modify the code directly to suit your needs:

 ### Quick Start

-1. Obtain this repo with one of these methods:
+1. Download this repo with one of these methods:

   - clone:
     ``` sh